borisnorm/mynotes/software_testing_note.md

 ## Non-regression testing
 * To verify whether the change after an update of the software has had the intended effect.

+## Smoke testing
+* Reveal simple failures severe enough to reject a prospective software release.
+Test cases that cover the most important functionality are selected and run to determine if crucial functions work correctly.

 # Agile testing

 * Not a separate phase, but an integral part of software development, along with coding.